 where ρC is the autoregressive coefficient that expresses the phylogenetic effect size on trait variation.
 The subscript C refers to Cheverud and intends to differentiate the autoregressive coefficient from Grafen’s ρ previously defined.
 QC (C also refers to Cheverud) is a matrix derived from the phylogenetic variance/covariance matrix S, which is akin to matrices Q and X previously described.
 But differently from Q/X, QC is standardized based only on the off-diagonal elements of S (Cheverud 1985).
 The product QCy provides a vector of predicted trait values given phylogenetic covariances among species.
 The vector s expresses the trait variation not explained by phylogeny, also called specific component.

 At this point the reader likely noticed a common theoretical basis for both PFW and phyARM.
 Actually, matrix P and QCy express both expected values of species abundances/frequencies per site and species traits, respectively, given phylogenetic covariances among species.
-Since P = QW (or = XW), we can express (G)PFW as a special case of phyARM.
+Since P = QW (or = XW), we can express (G)PFW as a special case of phyARM in which ρ = 1.
 Since we have now a generalized fuzzy set matrix X, we are able to estimate the Grafen’s ρ coefficient that best adjusts to species distribution across sites.
 By doing so, we are able to estimate the evolutionary imprint on species distribution across sites.

 For this, a first step consists in rewriting the generalized version of phylogenetic fuzzy weighting framework (GPFW) according to the autoregressive framework, as follows: